atlassian/data-center-helm-charts/docs/docs/examples/storage/nfs/NFS.md

 # NFS server for Bitbucket
 !!!warning "Disclaimer"

-    **This functionality is not officially supported.
+    **The NFS helm chart is not officially supported.
 It should not be used for production deployments!**

     The included NFS example is provided as is and should be used as reference a only.
 Before you proceed we highly recommend that you understand your specific deployment needs and tailor your solution to them.